Doodleverse/SDStools/fromMark/analysis/README.md

 	* 'r_sq': the r^2 value from the linear trend estimation, unitless
 	* 'autocorr_max': the maximum value from the autocorrelation estimation, this code computes the maximum of the absolute value of the 			autocorrelation
+	* 'lag_max': the lag that corresponds to the maximum of the autocorrelation, something of note here: if you are computing autocorrelation on
+	* 'autocorr_min': the second largest autocorrelation value
-	* 'lag_max': the lag that corresponds to the maximum of the autocorrelation, something of note here: if you are computing autocorrelation on a signal with a period of 1 year, then here the lag_max will be half a year.
+	* 'lag_min': the lag that corresponds to the second largest autocorrelation value a signal with a period of 1 year, then here the lag_max will be half a year.
 Autocorrelation in this case should be -1 at a half-year lag and 		+1 at a year lag.
 Since I do the max calculation on the absolute value of the autocorrelation, you get lag_max at the maximum negative 			correlation.
 	* 'new_timedelta': this is the new time-spacing for the resampled timeseries
 	* 'snr_no_nans': a crude estimate of signal-to-noise ratio, here I just did the mean of the timeseries divided by the standard deviation